dbaarda/rollsum-chunking/RESULTS.rst

 distribution of chunk sizes, but this is always at the cost of deduplication.
 Surprisingly exponential chunking gets better deduplication as the minimum size is increased well beyond the normally recommended values.

+RC4's superior truncation handling makes it the best solution if there is a strict requirement for max_len <= 2.0x, and should be used with min_len = 0.5x.
+However, it has an additional complexity and performance cost that is probably not worth it for max_len >= 4.0x.

 The simple exponential chunker is the fastest and has best deduplication for a target average block size provided it is used with the right min_len and